ripienaar/puppet-classifier/README.md

 Hiera knows.
 But untill Puppet 4.4.0  this does not work in Environment data only in classic Hiera, so for now the `fact` on a rule has to be a `.` seperated path within the `$facts` hash.

+The giant Type definition is obviously not usable, Puppet 4.4.0 should have a kind of typedef which will improve matters and means I can make a type like Classifier::Operator and use that across all the functions, this would be a big win

 Contact?
 --------